-Now that you have decided to get into the t-shirt printing industry, but you are unsure of where to start.
+Now that you have decided to get into the t-shirt printing industry, Direct-To-Garment printing or Screen Printing, which one is the best for you.
 You will also have to decide which printing method you will use for your shop.
 Obviously the choice will be either DTG or screen printing because they are the most popular and efficient printing methods available today.

 Plus, the right printing method also depends on a few factors such as your budget, material to print on, number of colors you’re printing, the number of prints you will be making.
 So here we are today with a comparison between DTG and screen printing to help you choose the best one for you.

 In screen printing, first, the design is created and is then turned into a stencil by burning the image onto a screen using a light source.
 The screen mesh is then placed on the press over fabric and ink is applied using a squeegee to ensure an even and consistent color distribution.